Meet our research and teaching staff at the Centre for Pacific Health.

 Professor Pauline Norris's research focuses on access to, and use of, medicines.
 Pauline is particularly interested how lay people understand and use medicines, and looking at particular population groups and barriers they face in accessing and using safe and appropriate medicines.
 She uses both qualitative and quantitative research methods.

 She moved to Va’a o Tautai in 2018 and is currently working for the Division of Health Sciences leading an initiative to strengthen health services research, and leading a large HRC-funded randomised controlled trial of prescription charges (the Free Meds study).
-She is working with colleagues in Va’a o Tautai on projects around dementia and Pacific families.
+She is also currently leading an HRC-funded project on lived experience of problems accessing medicines, and a Marsden-funded project on the production of Big Data.

 Her research interests are in health workforce capacity building, transitioning students to higher education and Pacific health curriculum.
 She is currently undertaking doctoral studies on the health and well-being of Pacific students in higher education.

 Vanda completed a degree in pharmacy at the University of Otago, and her PhD was in the field of science communication.
-She also has a career as a best-selling crime novelist and has been a finalist for a number of awards.
-Vanda is the Pacific student advisor for the School of Pharmacy, where she teaches Pharmacy Law.
+She also has a career as an international best-selling crime novelist and has been a finalist for a number of awards.